lordmilko/ClrDebug/README.md

 ClrDebug provides a collection of easy to use, cross platform, managed wrappers around the .NET Unmanaged API.

-Rather than mess around with building layers on top of ugly COM interfaces yourself, ClrDebug provides an automatically generated wrappers around *every single method* of every single interface it knows about, giving you confidence that no underlying functionality is being hidden from you from using these wrappers.
+Rather than mess around with building layers on top of ugly COM interfaces yourself, ClrDebug provides an automatically generated set of wrappers around *every single method* of every single interface it knows about, giving you confidence that no underlying functionality is being hidden from you from using these wrappers.

 ClrDebug aims to be a complete wrapper around all of the essential APIs you may need when developing diagnostic applications, including: